Easy energy saving tips

 - making the most of free heating and cooling.
 In winter, let the sunshine through north, east and west facing windows during the day by opening curtains and blinds.
 Close curtains and blinds at night to keep this heat in.
 In summer, close curtains and shade windows during the day to prevent the sun heating the home and use natural breezes at night to keep the home cool

-- choosing the best heating or cooling appliance for the needs of the home, depending on the number of people and whether the heating or cooling is for a single spot, whole room or whole home
+- choosing the best heating or cooling appliance for the needs of the home.
+This will depend on the number of people and whether the heating or cooling is for a single spot, a whole room or the whole home

 - using draught excluders, door and window seals or gap fillers to prevent draughts.
 However, if using a gas heating appliance, you must ensure there is adequate ventilation to avoid creating a serious health hazard